10'000 Hours/Getty Images

 Why we picked it: The Discover it® Secured Credit Card is another attractive secured card option, most notable for its generous cash back rewards program (a rarity among cards designed for people with bad credit).

-The card charges no annual fee and earns 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, plus 1% cash back on all other purchases.
+The card charges no annual fee and earns 2 percent cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, plus 1 percent cash back on all other purchases.
 Even better, Discover will match all the cash back you earn at the end of your first year.

-You’ll also get a free monthly credit scorecard including your current FICO score, a credit limit of $200 to $2,500 (equal to your deposit) and a chance to graduate to an unsecured credit line after seven months of on-time payments.
+You’ll also get a free monthly credit scorecard including your current FICO score, a credit limit of $200 to $2,500 (equal to your deposit) and an automatic account review starting at seven months to see if you can graduate to an unsecured credit line and return your deposit.

-With these features and the cash back you’ll earn, the Discover it Secured should help you save money and stick to responsible spending habits while you rebuild your credit after bankruptcy.
+With these features and the cash back you’ll earn, the Discover it Secured can help you save money and stick to responsible spending habits while you rebuild your credit after bankruptcy.

-Discover offers a preapproval tool on its site, but to be safe you may want to shoot for this card only after you’ve gotten some distance from your bankruptcy, as Discover states that “filed (in process) bankruptcy, dismissed or recently discharged bankruptcy, debt or recent delinquency may prevent your ability to be approved.”
+Discover offers a preapproval tool on its site, but to be safe you may want to shoot for this card only after you’ve gotten some distance from your bankruptcy.
+Discover states that applicants must “represent that there are no current…bankruptcy proceedings that might affect our interest in the Security Deposit Account or the Funds.”

 Pros

-• 2% cash back at gas stations and restaurants (on first $1,000 in combined purchases per quarter) and 1% back on general purchases
+• 2 percent cash back at gas stations and restaurants (on first $1,000 in combined purchases per quarter) and 1 percent back on general purchases

 • No annual fee